moizX69/Dexx-/README.md

 Here you will need following files:

-main.py in pythonfiles
+main.py in pythonfiles:
 code for running the app

-data folder
+data folder:
 Data folder contains all the AIML files Each aiml file contains the conversation patterns which the kernel will load for chatting

-Website folder
+Website folder:
 Contains the html css and flask files

-Pythonfiles folder
+Pythonfiles folder:
 Contains the python files for machine Learning,nlp,prolog